JosieChow/JosieChow/README.md

 ## 👩🏻‍💻 Hi there!
 I am a former strategy analyst turned business analyst who is passionate about data analystics, project management, long run 🏃🏻‍♀️, and my cat🐱.
-My repositories feature SQL code, R code, and Case Studies that I have built.
+My repositories feature SQL code, R code, Visualization, and Case Studies that I have built.

 📫 If you wanna reach me, please send an email to: josephine.c@qq.com